rutvikk99/synapse/demos/module2/README.md

     ![The run button is highlighted in the query toolbar.](media/synapse-studio-query-toolbar-run.png "Run")

-    > **Important**
+    > **Note to presenter**
     >
     > Make sure you disable result set caching on the SQL pool.
 Failing to do so will have a negative impact on the remainder of the demos, as it will skew execution times and defeat the purpose of several upcoming exercises.

-    > **Note**
-    >
-    > The maximum size of result set cache is 1 TB per database.
+    The maximum size of result set cache is 1 TB per database.
 The cached results are automatically invalidated when the underlying query data change.

-    >
-    > The cache eviction is managed by SQL Analytics automatically following this schedule:
+    The cache eviction is managed by SQL Analytics automatically following this schedule:

-    > - Every 48 hours if the result set hasn't been used or has been invalidated.
+    - Every 48 hours if the result set hasn't been used or has been invalidated.
-    > - When the result set cache approaches the maximum size.
+    - When the result set cache approaches the maximum size.

-    >
-    > Users can manually empty the entire result set cache by using one of these options:
+    Users can manually empty the entire result set cache by using one of these options:

-    > - Turn OFF the result set cache feature for the database
+    - Turn OFF the result set cache feature for the database
-    > - Run DBCC DROPRESULTSETCACHE while connected to the database
+    - Run DBCC DROPRESULTSETCACHE while connected to the database

-    >
-    > Pausing a database won't empty cached result set.
+    Pausing a database won't empty cached result set.